College of Communication & Creative Arts

 If you are an Art student, your advisor is David Vaccaro.

-If you are in one of the other programs or are a junior/senior in PR/Advertising in the college, your advisor is a faculty member in your program.
+If you are in one of the other programs, your advisor is a faculty member in your program (and is listed on GRAD).

-If you find that you do not have an advisor listed, please contact Ms. Mummert, Advisement Coordinator, in the Dean’s Office at 256-4090.
+If you find that you do not have an advisor listed, please contact the chair of your major department, or Ms. Mummert, Advisement Coordinator, at firstname.lastname@example.org or (856)256-4090.

 Who do I contact if I’m not in a major yet but want advising?